-(d) that there has been a serious departure from a fundamental rule of procedure; or challenged on the ground that the arbitrators had gone against the terms of the compromis.
-52 A failure to apply the proper law would constitute an excess of powers if the parties had instructed the tribunal to apply a particular law.
-53 This view is widely shared by scholars writing on this topic.
-54 The Swedish Arbitration Act of 1999 contains a similar provision in Section 34(1) providing for the setting aside of an award where the arbitrators have "exceeded their mandate".
+(d) that there has been a serious departure from a fundamental rule of procedure; or instructed the tribunal to apply a particular law.220 This view is widely shared by scholars writing on this topic.221 The Swedish Arbitration Act of 1999 contains a similar provision in Section 34(1) providing for the setting aside of an award where the arbitrators have "exceeded their mandate".
 There is every reason to assume that this provision should be read in the same sense as the excess of powers under Article 52 of the ICSID Convention.